postsharp/Metalama.Documentation/content/conceptual/migration/feature-status.md

 uid: migration-feature-status
 ---

-# Status of the Migration of PostSharp Features to Metalama
+# Status of the migration of PostSharp features to Metalama

 ## PostSharp Framework (PostSharp.dll)